Ayeshabashir157/BugBuster/README.md

 # Hi, I am Ayesha!
 Experienced Manual QA Engineer passionate about ensuring software quality through meticulous testing practices.
 I specialize in crafting detailed test cases, executing comprehensive test plans, and collaborating closely with development teams to deliver high-quality software solutions.

-This repository serves as a showcase of my skills, featuring a curated selection of detailed test cases, test plans, and bug reports from various projects.

 Key Skills:

 🚀 Manual Testing: Proficient in creating and executing detailed test cases to identify bugs and ensure software functionality across platforms.

 🤖 Test Planning: Skilled in developing test strategies and plans that align with project goals and quality standards.

-🐛 Bug Tracking: Experienced in using bug tracking tools (e.g., JIRA, Bugzilla) to prioritize issues, collaborate with teams, and drive resolutions.
+🐛 Bug Tracking: Experienced in using bug tracking tools (clickup) to prioritize issues, collaborate with teams, and drive resolutions.

 👥 Collaboration: Effective communicator and team player, adept at fostering collaborative environments and contributing to continuous improvement.